Xre0uS/KiD/README.md

 **Kaspersky Security Cloud:**  The payload can be downloaded without being detected, but a meterpreter session cannot be opened without being detected.

+**Bitdefender Antivirus Free Edition:**  We were not able to evade Bitdefender Antivirus Free Edition.

+We were not able to test Mcafee, Norton because credit card information is required to start the free trail.